cgjosephlee/PBJelly/docs/HoneyReadme.txt

   = Recall Spots =

   The most time consuming part of spots calling is counting the errors.
-That's why Honey.py comes with a script called recallSpots.py that allows you to change the parameters you with to use for calling structural variants.
-For fun, run the following command:
+That's why Honey.py saves a hon.h5 file which you can provide to Honey.py spots and skip the time consuming step.
+You can change the parameters as you wish to see how they affect your results.

-      > recallSpots.py mappingFinal.bam mappingFinal.hon.h5 -e 2 > recall1.txt
+  > Honey.py spots mappingFinal.bam ~/reference.fasta --hon mappingFinal.hon.h5

-  Inside of recall1, you can see that lowering the threshold from 5 to 2 gave us a couple more spots.
-These are both bad MIS results that span a huge region.
-They are caused by a false-positive start signal and end signal that don't have a mate and Honey automatically tries to join the two points into a single call.
-Future versions of Honey will do a better job handling these issues, but for now you should continue to be aware of the issue.
+  Be careful not to overwrite results that you'd like to keep.

   = Tails Results =